Built-ins

 text s:string

-function prints the string argument s
+The text function prints the string argument s to the canvas at

 the current cursor position.
 The cursor position is not updated after writing text.
 Only

-have an effect on the text;
+fill and color have an effect on the text;

-has no effect.
+stroke has no effect.
 For more text styling, such as setting

 font size or font family, see